Who We Are

 What We Do

-Based in Raleigh, N.C., we operate meal-packaging programs at 19 cities in the U.S. and in South Africa, Malaysia, India, Italy and the Philippines.
+Based in Raleigh, N.C., we operate meal-packaging programs at 20 cities in the U.S. and in South Africa, Malaysia, India, Italy, Peru and the Philippines.

 How We Do It

-We distribute meals through feeding programs operated by partner organizations in developing countries that promote education, encourage children to attend school, improve students’ health and nutrition, address gender inequalities, stimulate economic growth, fight child labor, and are part of the movement to address global issues.
+We distribute meals through feeding programs operated by partner organizations in developing countries that promote education, encourage children to attend school, improve students’ health and nutrition, address gender inequalities, stimulate economic growth, fight child labor, and are crucial

-We also provide meals in response to crises.
-And we provide cash grants to partner organizations in developing countries.
-In 2013, we made $252,800 in grants to partners to support education projects and provide school supplies, and to assist victims of Typhoon Haiyan in the Philippines.
+We also provide meals in response to crises as well as cash grants to organizations in developing countries.
+In 2013, we distributed $252,800 in grants supporting education projects, providing school supplies, and assisting victims of Typhoon Haiyan in the Philippines.

 We count on donors for funds to operate our programs, and for in-kind contributions of food and other life-saving aid.
 In 2013, donors contributed nearly $12 million, including $9 million worth of donated goods through 48 shipments to 16 countries.
 We are responsible stewards of donations we receive, investing 88.5 percent of expenses in our programs.

 One in three people in developing countries suffers from vitamin and mineral deficiencies.
 By addressing the problem of hunger, we can stimulate relief and longer-term solutions to address a broad range of interconnected humanitarian needs.